Vinovia (Binchester) Fort

 Classical References for Vinovia – The Vintners Way?

 Binchester appears in three out of the four major classical geographies.
-Ptolemy’s Geography has the entry Vinovium appearing under the Brigante tribe, between Epiacvm (Whitley Castle, Northumberland) and Cataractonivm (Catterick, North Yorkshire).
+Geography of Ptolemy has the entry Vinovium appearing under the Brigantes tribe, between Epiacvm (Whitley Castle, Northumberland) and Cataractonivm (Catterick, North Yorkshire).
 The Antonine Itinerary has a Vinovia near the beginning of Iter I, where it is listed nine miles from Vindomora (Ebchester, Durham) and nineteen miles from Cataractonivm, and in the Ravenna Cosmology (R&C#134), again as Vinovia, this time between Longovicivm (Lanchester, Durham) and Lavatris (Bowes, Durham).

 The Roman name for Binchester appears to be entirely Latin in origin, a compound name from the words vinea or vinum meaning ‘vines’ or ‘wine’, and via or ‘road’.
 The oldest reference shows the name as Vinovium, which may indicate that the original ending was in the genitive plural.
 The name may be something along the lines of ‘the Way of the Vines’, which suggests that vines were grown in the area, not very likely considering the climate in Bishop’s Auckland.
 An alternative and perhaps more plausible translation may be ‘the Ways of the Vintners’, which would imply that there was a popular inn or tavern here.
 Could the original name of Binchester be derived from the name of a Roman pub?
 Not entirely unthinkable when you consider ‘Craven Arms’ in Shropshire for instance, a modern town named after an old coaching inn.